MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ## Set up paired WLS clusters on Azure VMs

-In this section, you create two WLS clusters on Azure VMs using [Oracle WebLogic Server Cluster on Azure VMs](https://portal.azure.com/#create/oracle.20191007-arm-oraclelinux-wls-cluster20191007-arm-oraclelinux-wls-cluster) offer.
+In this section, you create two WLS clusters on Azure VMs using [Oracle WebLogic Server Cluster on Azure VMs](https://aka.ms/wls-vm-cluster) offer.
 The cluster in West US is primary and is configured as active cluster later.
-Oppositely, the cluster in East US is secondary and is configured as passive cluster later.
+The cluster in East US is secondary and is configured as passive cluster later.

 ### Set up the primary WLS cluster

-First, open [Oracle WebLogic Server Cluster on Azure VMs](https://portal.azure.com/#create/oracle.20191007-arm-oraclelinux-wls-cluster20191007-arm-oraclelinux-wls-cluster) offer in your browser and select **Create**.
+First, open [Oracle WebLogic Server Cluster on Azure VMs](https://aka.ms/wls-vm-cluster) offer in your browser and select **Create**.
 You should see **Basics** pane of the offer.

 The following steps show you how to fill out the **Basics** pane shown in the following screenshot.